Teenagers from Outer Space (film): Sound design and score

 Graeff also pre-recorded some of the film's dialogue for several scenes and had the actors lip-synchronize their dialogue with their scene actions, using a novel synchronization system invented by director Tom Graeff, dubbed Cinemagraph.
 The film score used stock music, which had been composed by William Loose and Fred Steiner.
-The same stock music has been recycled in countless B-movies, like Red Zone Cuba, The Killer Shrews, and most notably Night of the Living Dead.
+The same stock music has been recycled in countless B-movies, like Red Zone Cuba, The Killer Shrews and most notably Night of the Living Dead.

 Release and legacy

 In June 1958 Bryan Pearson, who invested $5,000 in the production with his wife Ursula, took Graeff to court in order to gain back the original investment and a percentage of any profits.
 The Pearsons had learned that Graeff had allegedly sold the film (originally titled The Boy From Out of This World), which did not happen until early 1959.
 He heard nothing more on their investment or a percentage of profits to which they were entitled.
 The legal dispute dragged on for a year.
 Pearson received his $5,000 investment, but the judge ruled there was no profit to share.
-Tom and the Pearsons, who had been good friends during the production of Teenagers, never spoke to each other again.
+Graeff and the Pearsons, who had been good friends during the production of Teenagers, never spoke to each other again.

 The film failed to perform at the box office, placing further stress on an already-burdened Graeff, and in the fall of 1959, he suffered a breakdown, proclaiming himself as the second coming of Christ.
 After a number of public appearances, followed by a subsequent arrest for disrupting a church service, Graeff disappeared from Hollywood until 1964.
 He committed suicide in 1970.

-The film went on to become a cult classic among sci-fi fans and was later shown on Mystery Science Theater 3000, Elvira's Movie Macabre, and Off Beat Cinema.
-It was also included in the video game Destroy All Humans!
-It becomes unlocked and ready to play in full once the player beats the game.
+The film went on to become a cult classic among sci-fi fans and was later shown on Mystery Science Theater 3000 (as well as "riffed"), Elvira's Movie Macabre, Off Beat Cinema, and Svengoolie.
+It was also included as an extra in the video game Destroy All Humans!; it becomes unlocked and ready to play in full once the player beats the game.